majkinetor/au-packages/README.md

 To see how versions behave when package update is forced see the [force documentation](https://github.com/majkinetor/au/blob/master/README.md#force-update).

+You can also push manual packages with command `[PUSH pkg1 ... pkgN]`.
+This works for any package anywhere in the file hierarchy and will not invoke AU updater at all.

+If there are no changes in the repository use `--allow-empty` git parameter:

+    git commit -m '[AU copyq less:2.0]' --allow-empty git push

 ## Start using AU with your own packages

 To use this system with your own packages do the following steps: